pkardas/notes/books/clean-code.md

 - No duplication, perhaps the most important rule.
 Duplicated code means a missed opportunity for abstraction.
 Codd Normals Forms are a strategy for eliminating duplication.
 - It is important to create abstractions that separate higher level general concepts from lower level detailed concepts.
-- High level concepts should be independent from low level derivatives.
+- High level concepts should be independent of low level derivatives.
 - A well-defined interface does not offer very many functions to depend upon, so coupling is low.
 Good software engineers learn to limit what they expose at the interfaces of their classes and modules.
 - Get rid of dead code - code that is never executed.